ejwill04/github-search/README.md

 Further work includes:
 * Increase test coverage for more edge cases and data types (introduce Typescript)
-* Stronger emphasis on UI/UX (loading indicators, more attractive layout)
+* Stronger emphasis on UI/UX (loading indicators, more attractive layout, increased responsiveness)
 * A more detailed language filtering mechanism
 * Authenication to GitHub
+* Routing to handle unique repo results pages

 ## Available Scripts